 fame.
 This system produces nutrient-rich grass and maximizes the composting of animal waste.
 Each species on the farm is dependant on another.

 “We’re really just grass farmers,” Craig explained.
 Right now their newly-acquired pigs are hard at work at rooting up and loosening the soil, as well as adding much needed nutrients.
 In another pasture, gleaming alien-looking “chicken tractors” protect turkeys and chickens.
 These movable coops allow the Skiptons to move their fowl around the pasture to feast on grass and leave behind lots of poultry poop.
 Eventually, the roughed-up pastures will be reseeded with high-nutrient grasses, and the Skiptons will bring shaggy Highland cattle into the mix.
 They’ll also raise goats and sheep on the Pederson property, where they will turn milk into artisan cheese in the planned commercial kitchen.

 At the same time that they’re bringing a lot of animal life back to the farms, they’ll also be working to draw the island’s human inhabitants into the mix.
 That’s where Alice and her communications background come in.

 “Bringing the community to the farm is key to everything we’re doing,” Alice explained.
-Heyday Farm already has a blog, a Facebook page, and
+Heyday Farm already has a blog

 The Winney Farm will be the workhorse property, reinvigorated and full of life.
 Craig hopes that one day scientists might do ecological research there.
 One can only wonder what Horace’s tree will see in the years to come.